telerik/xaml-docs/cloud-integration/azure/blob-storage.md

 # Blob Storage

 Azure Blob storage is a service for storing large amounts of unstructured object data, such as text or binary data, that can be accessed from anywhere in the world via HTTP or HTTPS.
 You can use Blob storage to expose data publicly to the world, or to store application data privately.
-This article will demonstrate how one can use this service from a WPF application and manage the uploaded files.
+This article will demonstrate how one can use this service from a {{ site.framework_name }} application and manage the uploaded files.

 ## Set up storage account

 For the purposes of this article, you will have to create an [Azure Blob Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).

-## Step 1: Create the WPF Application
+## Step 1: Create the {{ site.framework_name }} Application

-Create a standard WPF application and add 3 [RadButtons]({%slug radbuttons-getting-started%}) and a [RadListBox]({%slug radlistbox-getting-started%}) to it.
+Create a standard {{ site.framework_name }} application and add 3 [RadButtons]({%slug radbuttons-getting-started%}) and a [RadListBox]({%slug radlistbox-getting-started%}) to it.
 The first button will list all of the files uploaded in our storage.
 The second button will upload a file and the third one will delete the selected file in the RadListBox.

 #### __[XAML] Example 1: Defining the view__
 {{region xaml-cloud-integration-azure-blob-storage-0}}